vesellov/bitdust.docs.old/definitions.md

 BitDust an attempt to rectify the current situation in the world - this is what was supposed to be the internet.

 BitDust this is just another revolution.

+BitDust network is a voluntary association of people sharing resources of their personal computers - it aims to protect the privacy of users and provides an alternative way of working and communicating in the network.

+BitDust is another way for collective security